Young people with a need for adventure and a desire to learn new skills. Who knows what the Scouts could be doing this week!

 From camping to film making, shooting to hiking, there isn't many boring nights.

-Scouts is also the first section where the young people get a say in what the program is and how the Troop is run.
+Scouts is also the first section where the young people get a say in what the programme is and how the Troop is run.

 Scouts get the chance to practice their leadership skills when they become assistant patrol leaders or Patrol leaders and find themselves leading up to six other young people.